techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/third-party-join.md

 ## Step 1: Determine which third-party meeting join solution is right for your Teams Rooms

 Teams Rooms offer two ways for connecting to third-party meetings: a SIP video based solution known as cross-platform meeting via SIP join and a WebRTC based solution known as Direct Guest Join.
 These solutions have different requirements and capabilities which are noted in the table.
-Review and determine which is right for your organization.
+Review the table and determine which is right for your organization.

 | Supported Functionality | Cross-Platform Meetings via SIP | Direct Guest Join
 |--------|----------|---------|---------|